JonBetts/CM0102-Starter-Kit/README.md

 -   Switching from full screen to windowed mode in-game causes the game to minimise, and then when you click on it, it is now displayed strangely.
 All you have to do then is exit the game, and then re-open it via the Starter Kit and it should be fine.

--   Please **DO NOT** use the option in Nick's Patcher to change the resolution to 1280x800 - the game will not display properly!
+-   Please **DO NOT** use the option in Nick's Patcher to change the resolution to 1280x800 if you are using windowed mode - the game will not display properly!
+It is fine to use in full screen though.

 ## The basics